bfopengradient/Overview/README.md

 11. Srikantra Patra
 12. Radim Řehůřek

+Most repos relate to financial services data of some kind or another.
 All of the repos are test areas to assess how different algorithms behave on different datasets.
-There is a mixture of machine learning algorithms and traditional statistical models.The goal in production is to find the least complex model that best fits the data whether that be a machine learning algorithm or a traditional statistical model.
+There is a mixture of machine learning algorithms and traditional statistical models.
+I am interested to see how traditional and more modern models can be used together or when one may be more appropriate to use given the data and the context.

 BF